 Who determines how seed is tested?

 The seed laboratory follows testing rules established by the Association of Official Seed Analysts (AOSA).
 The AOSA Rules for Testing Seeds, used by regulatory agencies and commercial labs throughout the U.S., standardizes seed testing procedures for numerous species.
 Other rules may be applied when testing seed intended for export to foreign markets, such as Canada.

 Why should my seed be tested?

 Seed testing is one of the final steps in the seed certification process.
 Test results will be used to verify that standards have been met for a particular crop and seed class.
 Seed lots certified by MCIA are required to be tested at the MCIA seed laboratory, except for native species, which may be tested at an authorized lab.
 Testing information can also be used for labeling and/or quality assurance.
 Service testing is also available for seed that is not in the certification program.
 A host of tests offered, including germination, vigor, purity, and moisture, can help a seed producer, seller, or buyer assess seed quality.

 How do I submit samples?

 Sample bags are available from the MCIA office for submitting your samples.
-Fill the bag up to the top line for large-seeded agronomic crops, and to the middle line for most natives, grasses, and small-seeded legumes.
+Fill the bag with a representative sample to the top line for large seeded agronomic crops, and to the middle line for most natives, grasses, and small-seeded legumes.
 If requesting a moisture test, please provide an additional 500 grams.
-Include an MCIA Sampling Report, available on our website or from the MCIA office, to provide information about your seed lot and the tests to be conducted on your sample.
+Include an MCIA Sampling Report, available on our website or from the MCIA office, providing seed lot information and indicating the tests to be conducted on your sample.